Public Works - 2016 Floodplain Information

-If you must evacuate
+If you must evacuate:

+traffic delays.
 Register with the Miami-Dade County Emergency Evacuation Assistance Program at 311 or TDD at 305-468-5402 if you will need assistance to evacuate.
 Discuss these tips with your neighbors and friends.
 Try to have a prearranged plan designating how you can contact your neighbors.
 If you have to evacuate, inform each other of places where you will be staying and leave contact telephone numbers and addresses.

 If you own a boat, it’s your responsibility to secure it.
 As a boat owner, you should make a plan in advance to move your boat or arrange for its storage.
 Check with a local marina for suitable alternatives.
 If possible, store it inside a garage or warehouse.
 If you must leave your boat outside, attach the trailer tongue to something firm in the ground, let the air out of the tires and make sure the boat is secure to the trailer.
 If possible, fill the bilge with water, which adds extra weight.

 If you plan to keep your boat in the canal, be sure to double the dock lines, leaving sufficient space for the tidal range and put out extra anchors.
 Don’t forget to remove all marine electronics or other unsecured equipment.
 Sail boaters should remove self-furling sails and Bimini tops.
 Boats on davits should be secured with extra tie lines and in such a manner to keep the boat from swinging during high winds.

 Remember, most evacuation centers will not accept pets.
 So make plans in advance to board your pets in an animal kennel or with friends.
 If you plan to ask a friend, be sure to ask in advance.
 Make certain that your friend lives in an area that is not expected to be affected by the storm.
 Ask if their home would be open to you and/or your pet should a storm threaten.

 Do not leave your pet home during a hurricane.
-A secure room and a few days food and water do not necessarily mean safety for your pet.
+A secure room and a few day’s food and water do not necessarily mean safety for your pet.
 Many people returned home after Hurricane Andrew to find their pets missing.
 Keep a current picture of your pet to help identify it.
 After the storm, take caution in allowing your pet outdoors after the storm has passed.
 Familiar scents and landmarks will have been altered and your pet may become confused or lost.
 Downed power lines also present real dangers.
 Take precautions not to allow your pet to consume food or water which may have become contaminated.

-Floodzone Map 2012
+Floodzone Map 2016

-2012 Floodzone Information Brochure
+2016 Floodzone Information Brochure

 Links for more Information